 Business tools and methods in the age of information

 It is no question today many business professionals have heard about the advantages of a level of data intelligence.
 Simply put, this means that it’s crucial to dig out as much data as possible and organize it in a way that can potentially inform successful business decisions.

 Such methods of data intelligence, including data mining and web data integration are utilized by businesses to access and structure the increasingly vast amount of public information online.
 Additionally, various data-gathering tools such as mobile and/or smart devices are utilized for business and data intelligence purposes.
 This technique is commonly referred to as mobile business intelligence, and is a subset of data intelligence.

 Data intelligence is technically defined as a closely-related function of business intelligence.
 However, the latter is more concerned with the collection, organization, and visualization surrounding data, while data intelligence focuses more so on the analysis process and the conversion of data analysis into insights.

-Moreover, this means that data intelligence is more about managing and analyzing alternative data in order to produce actionable insights, by increasing the understanding of current business phenomena and trends surrounding the data being analyzed.
+Moreover, this means that data intelligence is more about managing and analyzing public web data in order to produce actionable insights, by increasing the understanding of current business phenomena and trends surrounding the data being analyzed.